 $variable_name = value;

-While declaring variable we need not to specify its data type.
+While declaring a variable we need not specify its data type.
 In PHP, the data type of its value is taken as the variable type.
 For example,

 $message = "Welcome to PHPPOT";

 $count = 5;

-In this example code snippet, $message is string variable where as $count is int, based on the value.
+In this example code snippet, the $message is string variable whereas $count is int, based on the value.

 PHP variable naming conventions

-We need to follow the following rules while declaring variables in PHP script.
+We need to follow the following rules while declaring variables in the PHP script.

 - The variable name should be in alphanumerics.

 - Special characters are not allowed except underscore(_).

-- It should not be pre-defined valiable.
+- It should not be pre-defined variable.
 For example, $this.

 Types of variables

-In PHP there are various type of variables.
-This categorization is based on the the scope of the variable.
+In PHP there is various type of variables.
+This categorization is based on the scope of the variable.

-- Global variables – These variables has global scope and visibility to access from any where.
+- Global variables – These variables have global scope and visibility to access from anywhere.
 For accessing them in separate file, class or function we have to use global keyword.
 For example global $global_variable_name.

-- Local variables – The variables that are defined and used within some specific function or any other program block are called as local variable.
+- Local variables – The variables that are defined and used within some specific function or any other program block are called as a local variable.

-- Super globals – These are predefined global variables.
-For example, $_GET, $_SERVER and etc. It can be accessed from anywhere without global keyword.
+- Superglobals – These are predefined global variables.
+For example, $_GET, $_SERVER and etc. It can be accessed from anywhere without the global keyword.

 ↑ Back to Top